michelole/customer-subscription/README.md

 - Install `graphviz` using a package manager of your choice (e.g. `brew` or `conda`).
 - `pip install -r dev-requirements.txt`
 - `pip install -r requirements.txt`
+- Set the working directory of Jupyter noteboks to the root folder.